huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/r-studio.md

 ::: warning Please note

-This setps below will only work on iaas- or blue-machines as they require administrator privileges.
+This setup below will only work on IAAS- or BLUE-machines as they require administrator privileges.
 Contact us if you need to downgrade the R version on your home machine.

 :::